I. Name of the person responsible

-In principle, we process personal data of our website visitors and users only insofar as this is necessary to provide a functioning website and our content and services.
+In principle, we process personal data only insofar as this is necessary to provide a functioning website and our content and services.
 The processing of personal data of our users takes place regularly only with the consent of the user.
 An exception applies to cases in which prior consent can not be obtained for reasons of fact and the processing of the data is permitted by law.

 2. Legal basis

-Insofar as we obtain the consent of the data subject for processing of personal data, art.
-6 §1 GDPR serves as a legal basis.
+Insofar as we obtain the consent of the data subject for processing of personal data, Art.
+6 para.1 s.
+1 lit. a GDPR serves as a legal basis.

-In the processing of personal data necessary for the performance of a contract to which the data subject is a party, art.
-6 § 1 lit. b GDPR as a legal basis.
+If the processing of personal data is necessary for the performance of a contract to which the data subject is a party, Art.
+6 para.
+1 s.
+1 lit. b GDPR is a legal basis.
 This also applies to processing operations required to carry out pre-contractual actions.

-Insofar as processing of personal data is required to fulfill a legal obligation that is subject to our company, art.
-6 § 1 lit. c GDPR as legal basis.
+Insofar as processing of personal data is required to fulfill a legal obligation that is subject to our company, Art.
+6 para.
+1 s.
+1 lit. c GDPR serves as the legal basis.

-If processing is necessary to safeguard the legitimate interests of our company or a third party, and if the interests, fundamental rights and freedoms of the data subject do not prevail over the first interest, art.
-6 § 1 lit. f GDPR as legal basis for processing.
+If processing is necessary to safeguard the legitimate interests of our company or a third party, and if the interests, fundamental rights and freedoms of the data subject do not prevail over the first interest, Art.
+6 para.
+1 s.
+1 lit. f GDPR serves as the legal basis for processing.

 3. Storage and deletion of your data